DataComp-LM: In search of the next generation of training sets for language models: Building high-quality training datasets with

 \subsection{Decontamination}

-Here, we perform analysis to examine whether contamination of our pretraining data with our evaluation is an issue that influences our results.
-We focus on MMLU as our evaluation set of choice, given its popularity as a metric for language model performance at this scale.
+Here, we examine whether contamination of our pretraining data with evaluation data influences our results for \hqpool.
+We focus on MMLU and Hellaswag as our evaluation sets of choice, given their popularity as metrics for language model performance at the 7B scale.

-As an experiment, we also attempt to detect and remove questions from MMLU that exist in \hqpool.
-Our strategy is to flag training documents that contain the last sentence of a question from MMLU along with one of the corresponding options.
-For these flagged examples, we then remove all matched question and option strings.
-In order to improve recall, we opt to detect only the last sentence from each question, reducing the chance of missing questions due to formatting differences.
-Based on inspection, this also incurs many false positives.
-We then train a \xltrack model with our \hqpool without the detected MMLU overlap.

-The results of this analysis can be seen in \Cref{tab:decontamination-appx-excision-results}.
-We see that this removal of contaminated samples does not lead to a decrease in performance for our model.
-As such, we can see that our performance gains in MMLU are not caused by increased presence of MMLU in our dataset.
+Specifically, we attempt to remove examples from these two test sets that exist in \hqpool.
+For both, we flag pages that contain the question text along with at least one of the corresponding answer options for a given example.
+For these flagged pages, we then remove all matched question and option strings.
+In order to improve recall for MMLU, which contains some long passage-based questions, we opt to detect only the last sentence from each question, reducing the chance of missing questions due to formatting differences.
+Based on inspection, this still incurs many false positives.
+We then train a \xltrack model with our \hqpool without the detected overlaps.
+As seen in \Cref{tab:decontamination-appx-excision-results}, this does not lead to decreases in model performance, so our performance gains on these two tasks are not likely to be caused by increased presence of their test examples in our dataset.

-We also apply the above removal strategy on \dolmalatest \citep{soldaini2024dolma} and FineWeb-Edu \citep{lozhkov2024fineweb-edu}, to measure what the contamination differences are between \hqpool and those datasets.
-The results can be seen in \Cref{tab:decontamination-appx-excision-stats}.
-We see that our \hqpool has roughly similar contamination stats as other high performing datasets according to this analysis.
-We provide further contamination analysis that extends to our entire benchmark suite in \Cref{appx:decontamination}.
+We also apply the above removal strategy for MMLU on \dolmalatest \citep{soldaini2024dolma} and FineWeb-Edu \citep{lozhkov2024fineweb-edu}.
+These results can be seen in \Cref{tab:decontamination-appx-excision-stats} in \Cref{appx:decontamination}, from which we observe that \hqpool has roughly similar contamination stats as these other high performing datasets.
+We also provide further analysis that extends to our entire evaluation suite in \Cref{appx:decontamination}.